 The best way to define AI would be the intelligence shown by machines, something different when you compare it with the natural intelligence shown by animals and humans.
 You can see AI as the study of intelligent agents that study the surrounding environment and adapt to it as well as find solutions to interact with it.

 The idea behind AI has been around since 1956, but it took many years to create AI solutions that work.
 Moreover, the AI field does have multiple sub-fields, but most of these tend to be independent and don’t really communicate with one another.

 There are lots of AI research fields that can be used with great success.
-For example, you have natural language processing, planning, learning, reasoning, and perception that can be studied with and adapted via AI.
-However, you will also find real-world fields like fraud detection, website recommendations, online search, natural language processing and smart cars that do harness the power of AI to obtain some rather incredible results.
+For example, you have natural language processing, planning, learning, reasoning, and the perception that can be studied with and adapted via AI.
+However, you will also find real-world fields like fraud detection, website recommendations, online search, natural language processing, and smart cars that do harness the power of AI to obtain some rather incredible results.

 How can they lower the delivery costs?